 The Program and Its Personnel 5

-8

-Welcome to the Coker University Wiggins School of Education The Mission of Coker 8
+Welcome to the Coker University Wiggins School of Education 8

+The Mission of Coker 8

 The Vision and Mission of the School of Education 8

 WiSE Dispositions Alignment Chart 10

 Approved Teacher Education Program Areas at Coker 15

 Field Experience 15

 Communication of Information 16

 Technology Skills 16

 Organization of the Teacher Education Program (TEP) 17

 Regulations and Procedures for TEP 17

+What are the degree requirements?
 17

-1. What are the degree requirements?
+When will I register and be assigned an advisor?
 17

-2. When will I register and be assigned an advisor?

-3. How many field experience hours must I have to apply to the TEP?
+How many field experience hours must I have to apply to the TEP?
 17

 4. Why are communication skills important, and how will I know if I'm an 18

 effective communicator?
-10

-5. How do I know if I'm ready to apply to the TEP?
+How do I know if I'm ready to apply to the TEP?
 18

 6. How do I apply to the TEP?
 19

 7. How will I know if I'm accepted to the TEP?
 20

 Regulations and Procedures for Student Teaching 21

-1. What is student teaching?
+What is student teaching?
 21

-2. When and how do I apply for student teaching?
+When and how do I apply for student teaching?
 21

-3. What exams must I take before student teaching?
+What exams must I take before student teaching?
 22

 4. What happens after student teaching?
 22

 Process for Removal from the Teacher Education Program 22

 Course Requirements 23

 Art Education (PK-12) 25

 Biology Education (9-12) 29

 Dance Education (PK-12) 33

 Early Childhood Education (PK-3) 37

-Elementary Education (2-6) 42
+Elementary Education (2-6) 41

-English Education (9-12) 47
+English Education (9-12) 45

-Mathematics Education (9-12) 49
+Mathematics Education (9-12) 47

-Music Education (PK-12) 51
+Music Education (PK-12) 50

-Appendices 54
+Appendices 56

 Field Experience Policies and Procedures 54

-A. Who's Who in Field Experiences 60
+A. Who's Who in Field Experiences 62

-B. Organizational Chart Teacher Education 61
+B. Organizational Chart Teacher Education 63

-C. Teacher Education Program Application 62
+C. Teacher Education Program Application 64

-D. Student Teaching Application 68
+D. Student Teaching Application 70

-E. Sequence of Program Decision 72
+E. Sequence of Program Decision 74

+F. Costs Associated with the Teacher Education Program 735